 “Even better,” Derek says.
 “Come on, this leads right into the Diagon Alley.”

 Stiles remembers well enough his short experience of buying his wand, though Prof. Sinistra didn't let him linger too much.
 It wasn't anything like this.
-They come out into the busiest street he's even seen in his life.
+They come out into the busiest street he's ever seen in his life.
 There are people everywhere – and window by window full of lights and merchandise.
 It's like an explosion of colors and noise, and Stiles finds himself laughing aloud.

 Derek waits for him to adjust, then gets a better hold of his hand, entangles their fingers.
 “Hold on,” he says, “I'll never track you down in this crowd.”